These Headless Shopify Features Will Make Your Head Spin [Implementation COSTS INCLUDED]

 What size of businesses are we talking about?
 Well, if your shop grows year-over-year by double digits and has annual revenue exceeding 8 million dollars, it generally means you’re ready.
 But don’t worry – it’s not a condition you are obliged to meet!

-Of course, you can consider this solution also at an earlier stage of development, especially when:
+You can also consider this solution at an earlier stage of development, especially when:

-- you think you are moving too slow because you can’t make simultaneous changes to both the back end and front end
+• You think you are moving too slowly because you can’t make simultaneous changes to both the back end and front end

 If you go headless with your site, you are no longer confined to Shopify’s tools and philosophy.
 You have the whole world of tools and services, like product information management (PIM) solutions for more seamless omnichannel experience or CMS to manage and update all your content more easily than with in-built Shopify tools.